About Us copy

-Over 50% of our 2017 seed offerings are grown locally in Southeast Michigan (Growers).
-Nature and Nurture grown seeds are grown at our 122-acre farm in Scio Township.
-We purchased our farm in 2013 and are transitioning to organic with the goal of becoming certified organic in 2017.
+Over 50% of our seed offerings are grown locally in Southeast Michigan (Growers).
+Nature & Nurture grown seeds are grown at our 122-acre farm in Scio Township.
+Our farm is now certified organic!
 As we develop a network of local seed growers, our goal is to offer as many locally grown and certified organic seeds as possible.

 All our varieties are trialed and evaluated for vigor, yield and taste.
 Our trialing process involves growing different varieties of a crop from various sources and selecting the most vigorous and best tasting varieties.
 Researching and trialing is an ongoing process, and we are always working to expand our network of gardeners and farmers to test varieties under various soil types and micro-climates.
 We are pleased to include some Slow Food Ark of Taste Varieties in our offerings.